derberg/code-of-conduct-sentiment-analysis-github-action/README.md

+# Code of Conduct Compliance Through Sentiments Analysis

-# GitHub Action to Analyse Sentiments in Issues and Pull Request to Identify Emotions that Need to be Checked Agains the Code of Conduct.'
+Use this action to analyze sentiments in issues and pull request to identify emotions that need to be checked against the Code of Conduct

 //TODO